 Marcus wears a leg brace (very much like the one Mad Max has to use).
 This implies that his small regenerative power cannot repair joints that have been too damaged.
 With this wound, he cannot run or even walk particularly fast in most circumstances.

 He will become markedly more mobile in combat, though, thanks to adrenaline.
-So presumably it’s more a matter of pain and avoiding to worsen the damage, and he ignores both factor when in a firefight.
+So presumably it’s more a matter of pain and avoiding to worsen the damage, and he ignores both factors when in a firefight.

 We got the gun